-As of September 2019, when the Compensation Consultant completed its work developing recommendations for the 2020 Peer Group, the 50th percentile of market capitalization and headcount of the 2020 Peer Group were \$411.2 million and 79 employees, respectively.
-Meanwhile, our market capitalization and headcount were approximately \$299.7 million (based upon a 30-day average market capitalization) and 106 employees, respectively.
+As of September 2022, when the Compensation Consultant completed its work developing recommendations for the 2023 Peer Group, the 50th percentile of market capitalization and headcount of the 2023 Peer Group were \$310.1 million (based upon a 30-day average market capitalization) and 124 employees, respectively.
+Meanwhile, our market capitalization and headcount were at that time \$103.5 million (based upon a 30-day average market capitalization) and 70 employees, respectively.
+In September 2023, we made further changes to the peer group to ensure that our size in terms of headcount and market cap approximated the median of our peer group used in connection with 2024 compensation.